dbmartin00/matomo2split/README.md

 * "siteId" - what is your Matomo site id?
 Find in Matomo console.
 * "batchSize" - how many Split events to send across in a single API request
 * "retries" - how many attempts should be made to resend data before a fail?
+* "debugDirectory" - events that could not be written to split are deposited here for debugging